Tai-Hsien/3D_Printing/README.md

 [![Watch the video](https://img.youtube.com/vi/8gPkSfUbmyw/default.jpg)](https://youtu.be/8gPkSfUbmyw)

-Please contact the staffs if you need the login information.
+Please contact the senior residents or staffs if you need the login information.

 ## Step 2.
 Submit a job to 3D printer